 Around the world, people are sequencing and sharing SARS-CoV-2 genomic data.
 The Nextstrain team analyzes these data on a global and continental level.
 More specific analysis are often performed by groups around the world.
 This page lists publicly available SARS-CoV-2 analyses that use Nextstrain from groups all over the world.
 In addition to exploring SARS-CoV-2 evolution in finished analyses, you can use our new Nextclade tool to compare your sequences to the SARS-CoV-2 reference sequence, assign them to clades, and see where they fall on a the SARS-CoV-2 tree.

 - Scroll down to all available builds (datasets)

 - Scroll down to all available interactive situation reports

-- Nextclade (sequence analysis webapp)Drag & drop your (FASTA) sequences to assign your sequences to clades and report potential sequence quality issues.
+- Nextclade (sequence analysis webapp)Drag and drop your sequences to assign them to clades and report potential sequence quality issues.
 You can use the tool to analyze sequences before you upload them to a database.

 - How to run your own phylogenetic analysis of SARS-CoV-2A tutorial walking through running your own analysis using Nextstrain tools

 - Nextstrain discussion forumSee here for previously asked questions about Nextstrain or ask your own

 - Developer contributionsWe have received a number of generous offers to contribute to the development of Nextstrain - this provides an entry point for how you may be able help